dsqx71/Paper-Reading/README.md

 - **Type**: Post-processing
 - **Gist**:
 	- The paper gives an explanation why coarse-to-fine approaches cannot predict large motions of small objects -- Coarse pyramid levels don't have enough resolution to capture small objects, meanwhile, region of interest in fine-scale pyramid isn't large enough to recognize large displacement.
+	- It propose design a method that is multi-scale but not multi-resolution.